zhihungchen/eNurse_server/README.md

 # eNurse Server System

+## What is eNurse?
-eNurse is a practical robotics project that integrates Natural Language Processing (NLP) and Human-Robot Interaction (HRI) technology.
-The goal of this project is to build an intelligent nurse assistant capable of assisting healthcare professionals in hospitals by providing patient interaction, data management, and task automation.
+eNurse is a robotics project integrating Natural Language Processing (NLP) and Human-Robot Interaction (HRI) technologies.
+Its goal is to build an intelligent nurse assistant that supports healthcare professionals by enabling patient interaction, data management, and task automation through robots like Temi.

-This system enables seamless communication between **Temi robots**, **mobile applications**, and **hospital office desktops** through a secure **Docker-based server infrastructure**.
-By leveraging **NGINX reverse proxy, Apache server, MySQL database, and expandable Python applications**, eNurse ensures efficient and secure interaction within hospital environments.
+## Why we build this repo?
+To enable various services in hospital environments using the Temi robot, a structured and scalable server architecture is essential.
+This repository provides an extensible foundation for deploying and managing those services.

 ---